spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/backup-restore.md

 ### Validate

 Validation is part of the backup configuration wizard.
-You can validate a backup is initiated at the scheduled time and that the backup is successfully uploaded to the FTP server.
+You can verify that a backup initiates at the scheduled time and is successfully uploaded to the FTP server.

 ## S3